steven-freed/freedactive/README.md

 Style(style)
 ```

-## Documentation
 ### Components
 ***Theory***\
 A component in Freedactive is a first class function, meaning that functions
 are treated like variables or objects.
 Since *almost* everything in JavaScript is
 an object we can treat functions like objects as well.
 Functional components unlock
-the power of access modifiers in JavaScript.\
+the power of access modifiers in JavaScript.

 A functional component may contain the following...
 - constructor - the function itself creating the component (e.g. function Test())